NebulousLabs/Sia/siad/API.md

 Parameters:
 ```
-struct {
-	TotalStorage int
+totalStorage int
-	MinFilesize  int
+minFilesize  int
-	MaxFilesize  int
+maxFilesize  int
-	MinDuration  int
+minDuration  int
-	MaxDuration  int
+maxDuration  int
-	WindowSize   int
+windowSize   int
-	Price        int
+price        int
-	Collateral   int
+collateral   int
-}
 ```
-TotalStorage (in bytes) is how much storage the host will rent to the network.
+totalStorage (in bytes) is how much storage the host will rent to the network.

-MinFilesize is the minimum allowed file size.
+minFilesize is the minimum allowed file size.

-MaxFilesize is the maximum allowed file size.
+maxFilesize is the maximum allowed file size.

-MinDuration is the minimum amount of time a contract is allowed to last.
+minDuration is the minimum amount of time a contract is allowed to last.

-MaxDuration is the maximum amount of time a contract is allowed to last.
+maxDuration is the maximum amount of time a contract is allowed to last.

-WindowSize is the number of blocks a host has to prove they are holding the file.
+windowSize is the number of blocks a host has to prove they are holding the file.

-Price is the cost in Hastings per byte per block of hosting files on the network.
+price is the cost in Hastings per byte per block of hosting files on the network.

-Collateral is the amount of collateral the host will offer in Hastings per byte per block for losing files on the network.
+collateral is the amount of collateral the host will offer in Hastings per byte per block for losing files on the network.

 Response: standard